 The permissive parents are generally lenient.
 They let the children look after themselves and avoid confronting them at all costs.
 These parents practice parenting by default.
 This means they take virtually no action in parenting their children.

-For these parents they are more concerned with being seen as their child’s friend or to be a cool parent and therefore let their children engage in actions that they otherwise shouldn’t.
-These parents tend to get their children access to the internet, smart devices and even open social media accounts for them; because this is what everyone is doing or worse their child throws a tantrum if the parents say No.
+For these parents, they are more concerned with being seen as their child’s friend or to be a cool parent and therefore let their children engage in actions that they otherwise shouldn’t.
+These parents tend to get their children to access to the internet, smart devices and even open social media account for them.
+They do this because this is what everyone is doing, or worse their child throws a tantrum if the parents say No.

 Authoritative Parenting Style and the Digital Age